-Collectively, we have significant expertise in academia, health administration, epidemiology and monitoring and evaluation.
+Collectively, we have significant expertise in academia, health administration, epidemiology, monitoring and evaluation.
 We use our knowledge and expertise to be independent, unbiased and academically and scientifically rigorous in the work we do.
-There are nine members on the the Health Performance Council, including a Chair and Deputy Chair.

 Health Performance Council membership